Optional: download and print a tri-fold leaflet, i.e. a double-sided single A4 page, with a brief summary of this Trail Guide: (PDF, 1.95 Mb)

 Perhaps the best-kept secret of your Adelaide Park Lands, this tranquil and educational trail meanders through a young urban forest, flanked by sculptures and carefully crafted engraved rocks.

-For the “Wirrarninthi Environmental Trail” much of the text and images below, are drawn from a leaflet published by the City of Adelaide.
+“Wirrarninthi Environmental Trail” is described in a leaflet published by the City of Adelaide.
 Copies of the leaflet are sometimes available here, at the entrance.

 The Wirrarninthi Environmental Trail has four themes: – earth, wind, water, and fire – each having their own area of the trail.